sebalp1987/fuzzy_rules/README.md

 ## License

-Z-FINDER is licensed under the terms of Zurich Insurance Lta, Spain.
+FUZZY-RULES is licensed under the terms of Zurich Insurance Lta, Spain.
 See the [LICENSE.md](LICENSE.md) file for details